theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ### Audio

-- mp3, ogg, and wav audio formats are supported.
+- MP3, Ogg Vorbis, and WAV audio formats are supported.
 - A sound will take time to load if playing it for the first time.
 	- Known Bug: On 3DS, if a sound has to load while other sounds are playing, all sounds will stop playing until the sound is loaded.
-- If you play any sound from the "Stage," the sound will play as a "Streamed Sound" and will not need to load.
+- If you play any sound from the "Stage", the sound will play as a "Streamed Sound" and will not need to load.
 - Only one "Streamed Sound" can be playing at a time, so this is good for things like background music.
-- [Wii,GameCube] "Streamed Sound" is not supported.
+- [Wii, GameCube, Vita] "Streamed Sound" is not supported.
 Any sounds in "Stage" will load and play like a normal sound.
-- [3DS,Wii,GameCube] Sounds may fail to load if the length of the sound is too long, or if there's too many sounds loaded at once.
+- [3DS, Wii, GameCube] Sounds may fail to load if the length of the sound is too long, or if there's too many sounds loaded at once.

 ### Framerate